Acute sinusitis in adults

 • You feel really unwell;

-• You are at high risk of complications because you suffer other medical conditions;
+• You are at high risk of complications because you have other medical conditions;

-• You suffer severe pain or discomfort in your face;
+• You have severe pain or discomfort in your face;

-• Your nose produces lots of thick green/yellow fluid.
+• Your nose produces lots of thick green or yellow fluid.

 Where can I find out more?